jtgasper3/jenkins-training/README.md

 Extra Credit: Can you create this job as a pipeline?

-## Free Style Project with Docker
+## Freestyle Project with Docker

 1. Install the `docker-build-step` plugin.
 1. Setup the plugin to use the Host's Docker instance:
     - System Config -> Docker Builder
  	     - Docker URL: `unix:///var/run/docker.sock`
-1. Create the Free Style project:
+1. Create the Freestyle project:
 1. Add a build step (`Execute shell`):
    - Execute command:
       - Script: